Coal

 Brown coal basics

-Victoria’s lignite is typically low in ash, sulphur, heavy metals and nitrogen, making it very low in impurities by world standards.
+Victoria’s lignite is typically low in ash, sulphur, heavy metals and nitrogen.
 However, its high moisture content - which ranges from 48-70 per cent - reduces its effective energy content (average 8.6 MJ/kg on a net wet basis or 26.6 MJ/kg on a gross dry basis).

 Typical Characteristics of Victorian Lignite Brown Coal